schooldataservices/gcp_iota/README_updates_august.md

 2. **Add in EasyIEP SFTP transfer setup & integrate into current processes**
    - Alter the buckets.py module to be able to download specific file from SFTP rather than all files
    - Have functions work to download all files for SAVVA and specific file for easyIEP while following naming conventions

+3. **Seperate Clever, and EasyIEP imports out into seperate file** -Branch out from main script and up seperate python file and batch script for these two processes to run at 6:50 AM every day
+   -Implement Python hierarchy and organization for proper import, logs, testing.
+Delete remnants of these files within Powerschool-combined SFTP folder, bucket and table.

 ---

 ### Next Steps: